 Because young people are particularly focused on their appearance, body dissatisfaction can lead to suicidal thoughts and behaviors, and contribute to other underlying mental health conditions.
 In addition, teen boys who experience bullying due to their appearance may continue to suffer from body dissatisfaction and related issues as they mature into young adults.
 Male body image issues can be a result of trauma connected with bullying, sexual trauma, or other childhood trauma.

-Moreover, over the past year, isolation and lack of social and physical activity has led to a spike in disordered eating and male body image issues.
+Moreover, during the pandemic, isolation and lack of social and physical activity has led to a spike in disordered eating and negative body image issues in men.
 In a recent survey of 2,000 males in Britain, almost half of the respondents said that their body image issues had impacted their mental health.
 Furthermore, 58 percent said the pandemic had negatively affected how they feel about their body, and only a quarter said that they were happy with how they look.

-A 2020 study led by social psychology professor Viren Swami dug deeper into the link between male body image issues and mental health challenges during COVID.
+A 2020 study led by social psychology professor Viren Swami dug deeper into the link between males affected by negative body image and mental health challenges during COVID.
 The research team found that pandemic-related anxiety and stress was associated with greater desire for muscularity, and anxiety was also associated with body dissatisfaction.
 They attributed these results to the stereotypical ideas that society continues to hold about how men should act in stressful situations.
-Specifically, the attributes of strength and competence are still associated in the collective imagination with body size and muscularity.
+Specifically, being able to project strength and competence during a crisis are still associated in the collective imagination with body size and muscularity.

 Our findings reflect the way in which stress and anxiety impact men's relationships with their bodies, particularly in terms of masculine body ideals.
 Given that masculinity typically emphasizes the value of toughness, self-reliance, and the pursuit of status, COVID-19-related stress and anxiety may be leading men to place greater value on the importance of being muscular.